mrakgr/The-Spiral-Language/readme.md

 Tensors in Spiral can have an arbitrary number of dimensions, arbitrary types and arbitrary layouts in addition to supporting views.
 Indexing into them emulates the partial application of functions. `init` for them takes arguments in curried form which supports scope control.

+*Note: The HostTensor module was greatly redesigned since this was last written so the examples won't compile anymore.
+This tutorial will be updated at some point to reflect this.
+The tensor does not longer support ranges, but instead it has been split into `Tensor` and `View`. `View` in particular supports both range views as shown here and named tree-based views which make certain optimization such as for the LSTM layer a lot safer and easier to implement.*

 ```
 let example =
     "example",[option;tuple;loops;extern_;console;host_tensor],"Module description.",